petrroll/mff-stuff/umela_inteligence_2/notes.md

 - variables and links replicated from slice to slice

 - hidden markov model is special case of a dynamic Bayesian network
-- dynamic b. n. can be encoded as hidden MaSrkov model (variable that is tupple of values of vars in DBN)
+- dynamic b. n. can be encoded as hidden Markov model (variable that is tupple of values of vars in DBN)

 - DBN can be more compact, doesn't have to contain all transitions for independent variables
 - in inference only last slices are neccessary to keep